 Grid View Sharing

-Sharing of customized data grids.
-When saving a grid, you have the option to share it with a target group or user.
-When the target user does not have access to PHI data in a shared grid/filter, they will be denied access to the entire grid.
+When saving a custom grid, you have the option to share it with a target group or user.
+If any target user does not have access to PHI data in a shared grid/filter, they will be denied access to the entire grid.
 Grid and filter sharing events are logged.

 Export actions respect the same PHI rules as viewing data grids.
 If you aren't allowed to view the column, you cannot export it in any format.